 2021/22 | • | 1887 | 614 | 587 | 643 | 896 | 799 |

 The rate of two week wait referrals for lung cancer has been consistently higher or similar in Hull compared to England over the last decade, although the rate of referrals has been decreasing in Hull since 2016/17.
+Furthermore, from 2017/18 onwards, the rate – in general – in Hull has been comparable to the rate in England.

-The rate of two week wait referrals for lung cancer appears to have been significantly adversely affected by the COVID-19 pandemic with a sharp fall between 2019/20 and 2020/21, although there has been a sharp increase in 2021/22 to a similar referral rate that was seen in 2019/20.
+The rate of two week wait referrals for lung cancer appears to have been significantly adversely affected by the COVID-19 pandemic with a sharp fall between 2019/20 and 2020/21, although there has been a sharp increase in 2021/22 so that the rate in 2021/22 was similar to the rate in 2019/20.
+The rate remained relatively unchanged between 2021/22 and 2022/23.

 Compared with benchmark